Dreamer

 "Grow up"

-The Korean phrase used here (철 좀 들어) is a colloquial expression that roughly translates to "Grow up a bit" or "Act your age."
-It is often used in a slightly exasperated or scolding manner to tell someone to mature, stop being childish, or take things more seriously.
+TRANSLATION NOTE: The Korean phrase used here (철 좀 들어) is a colloquial expression that roughly translates to "Grow up a bit" or "Act your age."
+Like its English counterpart, it's often used in a slightly exasperated or scolding tone to urge someone to mature, stop acting childish, or take things more seriously.

 Those ridiculous words

-The Korean phrase used here, 뭣 같은 얘기, doesn't have a direct English equivalent.
-It literally translates to "crap-like talk."
-The phrase consists of 뭣 같은 (mweot gateun), a somewhat vulgar or exasperated way of describing something as worthless or "like crap," conveying frustration or disdain, and 얘기 (yaegi), meaning "words" or "talk."
+TRANSLATION NOTE: The Korean phrase used here (뭣 같은 얘기) doesn’t have a direct English equivalent.
+It literally translates to “crap-like talk.” 뭣 같은 (mweot gateun) is a somewhat vulgar or dismissive way of calling something worthless or nonsense - conveying frustration, irritation, or contempt - while 얘기 (yaegi) simply means “words” or “talk.”

 Should I run away like this?